Living-with-machines/alto2txt/docs/Demo.md

 #### Download the code directory

-If you are familiar with git, use the following command in a blank directory from your terminal:
+If you are familiar with `git`, use the following command in a blank directory from your terminal:

 ```
 git clone https://github.com/Living-with-machines/alto2txt.git